EyeSeeTea/d2-docker/README.md

 ## Glowroot

 Glowroot is an open-source Java APM (Application Performance Monitoring) tool.
 It can help detect and diagnose application performance problems, tracing slow requests, errors, response time breakdowns, SQL capture and more.
-When starting a container, there are a few options to enable glowroot on the Tomcat process:
+When starting a container, there are two options to enable glowroot on the Tomcat process:
-- Use option `--glowroot-port=PORT` to specify the APM glowroot port of the Tomcat process.
 - Use option `--glowroot` to use the latest version of glowroot in the Tomcat process.
+This requires internet access to be able to retrieve the file.
-- Use option `--glowroot-zip=FILE` to specify the zip file with a version of glowroot to run in the Tomcat process.
+- Use option `--glowroot-zip=FILE` to specify the zip file with the version of glowroot to run in the Tomcat process.
+This takes precedence over the other option.
+When enabling glowroot, it will start listening on port 4000/tcp so you can connect via browser to its interface.
+You may override this port with:
+- `--glowroot-port=PORT` to specify the APM glowroot port.

 ### Run d2-docker with glowroot enabled in the default port at the latest version available